Dancing News – September 2007

 If your girls are practicing together, it could be that they're rubbing off on each other.
 I teach children and I find that if one is tired or unmotivated, the others tend to follow, so it might be an idea to separate them and have them practice at different times during the day.

 Also, something that I've found personally helps me to get motivated is to find some new music to practice to!
 I like to find either new celtic music or even pop music that is in the right time signature and do my fling to a new song!
-Sometimes Highland can feel repetitive, because it's always the same dances.
+Sometimes

 You might try also finding other kids in the school who are eager practicers or perhaps a bit older and more advanced who would be willing to practice with your children.
 Seeing someone else who is eager and dancing well could help motivate them.